parrt/msds501/README.md

 **INSTRUCTOR.** [Terence Parr](http://parrt.cs.usfca.edu).
 I’m a professor in the computer science department and was founding director of the MS in Analytics program at USF.
 Please call me Terence or Professor (the use of “Terry” is a capital offense).

 **SPATIAL COORDINATES.** 101 Howard 5th floor classroom 529.
-My office is room 608.
+My office is room 608 (which I share with Prof. John Veitch).

 **TEMPORAL COORDINATES.** Thursday/Friday Sec01 10am-12pm, Sec02 1-3pm; July 13 (Thu) - August 11 (Fri). *One exception: Thur 20th class moved to Tue 18th.*